 This should provide a simple valuation of the property with comments on any major defects.
 This is similar to a mortgage valuation for a bank or building society.

 Any major defects identified may need to be referred to a specialist in the area of work.
 S J Johnson Associates are often contacted to provide advice relating to structural defects.

-The word Architect is a protected title, requiring anyone claiming to be so to have obtained relevant professional qualifications.
-Having obtained the required level of relevant knowledge & experience to obtain these industry / sectoral qualifications, allows such individuals to use the title Architect and should ensure a defined standard of service backed up by a professional code of conduct.
+The word “Architect” is a protected title in UK Law, under section 20 of the Architects Act 1997.
+The Act requiring anyone claiming to be so, to have obtained both relevant professional qualifications & experience.
+Only upon obtaining such, allows an individuals to use the title Architect which should ensure a defined standard of service backed up by a professional code of conduct.